GLOBAL MARKETS-Europe turns red as bulls run out of charge

 By Marc Jones

-LONDON, June 9 (Reuters) - Stock market bulls were forced to a halt on Tuesday and high-flying currencies like the euro and Australian dollar lost altitude, as a weeks-long risk rally ran into some turbulence.
+LONDON, June 9 (Reuters) - Soaring stocks stalled on Tuesday and high-flying currencies such as the euro and Australian dollar lost altitude, as a weeks-long risk rally hit turbulence.

 It all seemed so sudden.
-Asian equities had scored their ninth day of gains after landmark highs by Wall Street on Monday .N, but Europe's big markets 0#.INDEXE opened with a 0.5% to 1.5% lurch into the red. .EU
+Asian equities had scored their ninth day of gains after landmark highs by Wall Street on Monday .N, but Europe's big markets 0#.INDEXE opened with a lurch and were 1.1% in the red by the time a bumpy U.S. restart loomed. .EU.N

-The euro fell 0.3% EUR= in only its second drop in 11 days, bonds were back in favour, while another barb from China in its spat with Canberra saw the Aussie dollar AUD=D3 drop a 1% having just set a 10-month top. /FRX
+The euro dipped 0.2% EUR= in only its second drop in 11 days, safe bonds were back in favour, while another barb from China in its spat with Canberra saw the Aussie dollar AUD=D3 drop 1%, having only just set a 10-month high. /FRX

 "It fells like the FX market is looking at the equity market and thinking perhaps we should position for a correction," said Societe Generale strategist Kit Juckes, referring to the recent surge in global equity markets.